Prime Minister of the United Kingdom: Succession

-On 6 April 2020, when Prime Minister Boris Johnson was admitted into ICU, he asked First Secretary of State Dominic Raab "to deputise for him where necessary".
+On 6 April 2020, when Boris Johnson was admitted into the Intensive Care Unit of St Thomas' Hospital, when suffering from COVID-19, he asked Dominic Raab "to deputise for him where necessary".

 Resignation

 A prime minister ends their tenure by offering their resignation to the British monarch.
 This can happen after their party has suffered a general election defeat, so that they no longer command the confidence of the House of Commons.
 It can also happen mid-term, if they are forced to resign for political reasons, or for other reasons such as ill-health.
 If the prime minister resigns mid-term, and their party has a majority in the Commons, the party selects a new leader according to its rules, and this new leader is invited by the monarch to become the new prime minister.
 The outgoing prime minister is likely to remain in post until the new leader has been chosen by the party.
-After resigning, the outgoing prime minister remains a Member of Parliament.
+After resigning, the outgoing prime minister remains a member of Parliament.
 An outgoing prime minister can ask the monarch to bestow honours on any number of people of their choosing, known as the Prime Minister's Resignation Honours.
 No incumbent prime minister has ever lost their own seat at a general election.
 Only one prime minister has been assassinated: Spencer Perceval, in 1812.

-Precedence, privileges and form of address
+Privileges

 On taking office a new prime minister usually makes a public statement to announce to the country that they have been appointed by the reigning monarch (called "kissing hands").
 This is usually done by saying words to the effect of:

-Throughout the United Kingdom, the prime minister outranks all other dignitaries except members of the royal family, the lord chancellor, and senior ecclesiastical figures.

-In 2010, the prime minister received £142,500 including a salary of £65,737 as a member of parliament.
-Until 2006, the lord chancellor was the highest-paid member of the government, ahead of the prime minister.
-This reflected the lord chancellor's position at the head of the judicial pay scale.
-The Constitutional Reform Act 2005 eliminated the lord chancellor's judicial functions and also reduced the office's salary to below that of the prime minister.